MicrosoftDocs/sql-docs/azure-sql/managed-instance/november-2022-feature-wave-enroll.md

 The onboarding experience is different for new instances and existing instances:

 - New instances created after November 2022 in eligible subnets will automatically be enrolled in the feature wave and get access to the new benefits and features.
 - Onboarding existing instances to the November 2022 feature wave will happen gradually and automatically.
-However, existing instances created prior to November 2022 can enroll into the feature wave immediately to unlock the new benefits and features.
+However, existing eligible instances created prior to November 2022 can enroll into the feature wave immediately to unlock the new benefits and features.

 ## Enroll existing instances

-Existing instances that were created before November 2022 will eventually be enrolled in the feature wave automatically.
+Existing eligible instances that were created before November 2022 will eventually be enrolled in the feature wave automatically.
 However, you can choose to enroll your existing instance immediately if the following conditions are met:

 - Your instance is hosted in a subscription type that is ready for the November 2022 feature wave - currently only Dev/Test subscriptions are supported.
-- You are able to update the virtual network subnet to one of the supported types: **new subnet**, **empty subnet** or a subnet that's **only hosting instances that have already enrolled in the feature wave**.
+- You're able to update the virtual network subnet to one of the supported types: **new subnet**, **empty subnet** or a subnet that's **only hosting instances that have already enrolled in the feature wave**.

 To onboard an existing instance to the feature wave by using the Azure portal, follow these steps:

-1. Go to the **Overview** page for your SQL Managed Instance in the [Azure portal](https://portal.azure.com).
+1. Go to the **Overview** page for your eligible SQL Managed Instance in the [Azure portal](https://portal.azure.com).
 1. Select **November 2022 feature wave** either from the menu, or from the information box to open the **November 2022 feature wave** info page.

    :::image type="content" source="media/november-2022-feature-wave-enroll/existing-instance-overview-page.png" alt-text="Screenshot of the Azure portal showing the MI overview page, with November 2022 feature wave info highlighted." lightbox="media/november-2022-feature-wave-enroll/existing-instance-overview-page.png":::